Helping Global Transition To Low Carbon Future

 DEVELOPING A CONSERVATION PLAN

-In June of 2022, Ioneer began the process to construct a dedicated greenhouse in Nevada to grow Tiehm’s buckwheat from seeds collected at Rhyolite Ridge.
-We were also proud to hire a full-time botanist who will oversee the greenhouse and growing of the plant.
-The knowledge gained through our greenhouse activities will also help to guide future propagation and transplant studies as we seek to expand the Tiehm’s buckwheat population.
+In June 2022, we hired a full-time botanist who oversees the greenhouse and growing of the plant.
+Our greenhouse activities will help to guide and inform future propagation and transplant studies as we seek to support the Tiehm’s buckwheat population.

 MINIMIZING POTENTIAL IMPACTS

-Ioneer initiated a full survey of the existing Tiehm’s buckwheat population prior to any field activities.
+Ioneer first instituted strict protective measures when we began exploration in 2016, prior to any field activities.
 We have conducted all work in consultation with regulatory authorities and guidelines and have taken great care to avoid the buckwheat subpopulations.

 These efforts included modifying locations of boreholes to avoid the plants, drilling boreholes in several directions from a common drill pad to reduce the total amount of surface disturbance, educating employees and contractors about the plant, and other avoidance measures.

-Implementation of Fugitive Dust Best Management Practices will be employed to verify that there is no deposition of dust within any of the subpopulations.
+Ioneer will use Fugitive Dust Best Management Practices to ensure that there is no dust within any of the subpopulations.

-Targeted control efforts utilizing best practices will be employed to limit the spread of invasive plant species and treat infestations as appropriate.
+As appropriate, additional targeted control efforts to limit the spread of invasive plant species and treat infestations will be employed utilizing best practices.

 ENGAGING BUCKWHEAT SPECIALISTS

-Ioneer has retained the services of academic and commercial experts to augment its biological team and develop protection measures that will ensure the persistence of the plant in natural conditions.
-These specialists are well respected within the botanical sciences and all are members of the Eriogonum Society, a professional association whose members have expertise in evaluating, propagating, and protecting various types of buckwheat.
+Ioneer has retained the services of academic and commercial experts to enhance our science-driven approach and develop protection measures that will ensure the plant thrives in its natural habitat.
+Our specialists are members of the Eriogonum Society, a professional association whose members have expertise in evaluating, propagating, and protecting various types of buckwheat.

 Ioneer is working with The Conservation Fund to further explore viable options around protection and conservation efforts for Tiehm’s buckwheat.
-The Conservation Fund is one of the largest non-profit environmental groups in the United States and has commenced work with relevant federal agencies on buckwheat conservation strategies.
+The Conservation Fund is one of the largest non-profit environmental groups in the United States and has worked with relevant federal agencies on buckwheat conservation strategies.

 ENHANCING KNOWLEDGE WITH RESEARCH

 Ioneer worked with researchers at the University of Nevada, Reno (UNR) over thirteen months to conduct a propagation and transplant trial for Tiehm’s buckwheat.
-The project successfully grew over 1,000 Tiehm’s buckwheat seedlings in the UNR greenhouse from seeds collected at Rhyolite Ridge, which were planted in three test sites in the Project Area in April 2020.
+The project successfully grew over 1,000 Tiehm’s buckwheat seedlings in the UNR greenhouse from seeds collected at Rhyolite Ridge.
+These seedlings were planted in three test sites in the Project Area in April 2020.

 In January 2021, Ioneer announced key findings from a research report authored by UNR scientists.
-Importantly, the report greatly advanced existing knowledge of Tiehm’s buckwheat and creates the foundation for future efforts to ensure long term protection, and uplift of the plant in its natural habitat at Rhyolite Ridge.
-As the first study of its type to be completed for Tiehm’s buckwheat and the first study of any kind on the plant in over 10 years, UNR’s report represents a major step forward in the understanding of this species.
+The report advanced knowledge of Tiehm’s buckwheat and created the foundation for future efforts to ensure long term protection in its natural habitat at Rhyolite Ridge.

-Consistent with Ioneer’s commitment to the environment and desire to ensure a sustainable buckwheat population at Rhyolite Ridge, Ioneer has expanded the scope of its work with commercial research partners while also continuing to collaborate with academic researchers to determine the best ways to uplift this species.
+Ioneer has expanded the scope of its work with commercial research partners alongside continued collaboration with academic researchers to determine the best ways to uplift the species.

 Ioneer remains committed to pursuing conservation efforts for Buckwheat which address current gaps in our scientific knowledge of the species and to address threats that are unrelated to our proposed mining activities.
 We have completed numerous studies and greatly advanced scientific knowledge of the plant.
 This work has resulted in several new clarifications from previous studies.

-Ioneer intends to continue its cooperative work with interested agencies on these efforts.
-Examples of the kinds of studies that could be cooperatively developed with the BLM and the FWS include, but may not be limited to:
+Ioneer will continue its cooperative work with the relevant agencies on these efforts.
+Examples of the potential work developed with the BLM and the FWS include, but may not be limited to:

 - Field surveys for new populations